MiKTeX/miktex/README.md

 This readme file is located in the top-level directory of the MiKTeX source code tree.

-Use the source code to build and install a minimal TeX system.
-MiKTeX provides an integrated package manager, i.e., the minimal TeX system can serve as a starting point for a much larger (complete) TeX system.
+The MiKTeX source code allows you to build and install a minimal TeX system.
+MiKTeX provides an integrated package manager, which can automatically download and install missing packages.
+Thus:

+* you start with a compact TeX setup
+* only packages which are referenced by your projects will be installed

-Please consult these HOWTOs for platform-specific information:
+MiKTeX can be built on Windows and Unix-like (including macOS) systems.
+Please consult these HOWTOs for platform-specific build
+instructions:

 * [https://miktex.org/howto/build-win](https://miktex.org/howto/build-win "Building MiKTeX (Windows)")
 * [https://miktex.org/howto/build-unx](https://miktex.org/howto/build-unx "Building MiKTeX (Unix-line)")